Here’s a case I’ve been mulling for a few days. It involves a highly-rated bed and breakfast, a loyal customer and an unwelcome change.

 This one’s not as simple as it first appeared.

-Update (4:30 p.m.): I’ve been in touch with Barton this afternoon, and she has clarified two issues: The terms of the sale did not allow for the sale to be announced prior to the deal being done, which is why she believes she wasn’t notified when she made her reservation.
+Update (4:30 p.m.): I’ve been in touch with Barton this afternoon, and she has clarified two issues.
+Firstly, the terms of the sale did not allow for the sale to be announced prior to the deal being done.
+Which is why she believes she wasn’t notified when she made her reservation.
 Also, she would describe herself as being “casual friends” with Ric and Channing, not close personal friends.